OskarHavo/M7011E-Labb/README.md

 We also serialize each user object in user cookies which are used for providing secure user data.
 Such as the user's name, IP and port.

 # Time Log
-Robin Danielsson: n Hours Total
+Robin Danielsson: ~101 Hours Total
 <br>
-Oskar Havo: n+1 Hours Total
+Oskar Havo: ~98 Hours Total